martmaiste/nextcloud/README.md

 DOMAIN and EMAIL are mainly used for generating Let's Encrypt certificate later.
 Remove if not needed.

-Nextcloud needs to be accessible on ports 80 and 443 for generatig Let's Encrypt certificates.
+Nextcloud needs to be accessible on ports 80 and 443 for generating Let's Encrypt certificates.

 ```
 docker run --name nextcloud -p 80:8888 -p 443:4430 \